 Learn more about same-day hip replacement by reading Outpatient Hip Replacement Surgery: Frequently Asked Questions.

 Total hip replacement surgery takes about one and a half hours.
-Most patients also stay in the hospital for one or two days after the procedure.
+With setup time and anesthesia time, patients are in the operating room for about two hours.
+Most patients are eligible to leave the hospital the same day as surgery.

 Your rehabilitation will begin within 24 hours after surgery.
 Most hip replacement patients progress to walking with a cane, walker or crutches within a day or two after surgery.
 As the days progress, you will increase the distance and frequency of walking.
 Full recovery generally takes anywhere from two to eight weeks, depending on the patient's general health and other factors.